xamidev/blankos/README.md

 ## Running on real hardware

-To run the OS on real hardware, you'll first need to have a BIOS-compatible computer.
-Some of the new laptops with graphical "BIOSes" only support UEFI now.
-So make sure to get a computer that can boot into BIOS mode.
-You'll have to switch the boot mode to "Legacy" in your BIOS/UEFI utility.
+The OS is now both UEFI and BIOS compatible!
 Burn your image file onto a USB stick:
 ```
 sudo dd bs=4M if=blankos.iso of=/dev/sdX status=progress oflag=sync
 ```